freenas/freenas-docs/userguide/storage.rst

 drag and drop the desired disks and select the desired volume layout.
 For example, you can:

-* select an SSD with a volume layout of "Log (ZIL)" to add a log device to the ZFS pool.
+* select an SSD with a volume layout of :guilabel:`Log (ZIL)` to add a log device to the ZFS pool.
 Selecting 2 SSDs will create a mirrored log device.

-* select an SSD with a volume layout of "Cache (L2ARC)" to add a cache device to the ZFS pool.
+* select an SSD with a volume layout of :guilabel:`Cache (L2ARC)` to add a cache device to the ZFS pool.

 * add additional disks to increase the capacity of the ZFS pool.
 The caveats to doing this are described below.